PyO3/pyo3/guide/src/free-threading.md

 You still need to obtain a `'py` lifetime to interact with Python objects or call into the CPython C API.
 If you are not yet attached to the Python runtime, you can register a thread using the [`Python::attach`] function.
-Threads created via the Python [`threading`] module do not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension.
+Threads created via the Python [`threading`] module do not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension module.

 ### Detaching to avoid hangs and deadlocks